m-fila/key4hep-doc/developing-key4hep-software/WritingAlgorithms.md

 ## Setup
 We will need Gaudi, k4FWCore and all their dependencies.
-Installing these by ourselves is not easy but there are software stacks on cvmfs, see the {doc}`/setup-and-getting-started/README.md` to set up the key4hep stack.
+Installing these by ourselves is not easy but there are software stacks on cvmfs, see this [page](../setup-and-getting-started/README.md) to set up the key4hep stack.

 The easiest way of having a working repository is to copy the template repository that we provide in key4hep: